 8 Dos and Don’ts for Writing a Food Service Resume

 Do Choose an Appropriate Food Service Template.
 Some restaurants are fun and playful while others are more formal and reserved.
-Resume templates are often the same.
-Choose a design that reflects both your personality and the restaurant’s general vibe.
+Your resume templates should reflect the difference.
+Choose a design that mirrors your personality and the restaurant’s general vibe.

 Do Use Active Voice for Descriptions.
 When job seekers use the active voice, it displays more confidence and shows that you got the job done.
 Consider the difference between saying you were responsible for memorizing 50 wine and entree pairings versus saying that you accurately memorized all 50.